William2399/cse15l-lab-reports/lab4.md

    <img width="1126" alt="Screen Shot 2023-02-22 at 3 49 27 PM" src="https://user-images.githubusercontent.com/87922125/220789659-8aa6be07-8f07-4f23-966e-772abae7eeb1.png">

-5. Clone your fork of the repository from your Github acount
+5. <ins> Clone your fork of the repository from your Github acount </ins>

    Next, you need to clone your forked repository of lab7 onto your remote account.
 This can be achieved by first getting the SSH clone URL from your Github repository.
 Navigate to your repository on your browser, click on the green *Code* button, select the *SSH* option and copy the following url.
 Here is a screenshot of what your page should look like.